(Co)-variances

 The prior variances and covariances must be specified in random factor number sequence i.e. priors for random

 factor 1 must be specified before priors for random factor 2 and so on.
-Each line consists of 3 integers and a
+Each line consists of 3 integers and

-real number (free format).
+a real number (free format).
 The first integer is the random factor number followed by row-column (trait)

 combination and finally the prior (co)variance.

-an extra column containing the code for the heterogen residual variance group.
+must have an extra column containing the code for the heterogen residual variance group.

-heterogen residual variance group.
+code for the heterogen residual variance group.